probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 - The number of directly connected peers at the time the request returns.
 - `NO_PROV` OR `FETCH_FAILED` to notify that the file wasn't fetched OR the duration of the successful request in milliseconds and the block provider OR only the block provider if the block was discovered using the DHT.

-The second log file contains one entry for each outgoing and incoming messages:
+The second log file contains one entry for each outgoing and incoming message:
 - The timestamp of the message
 - Message type, among the following: `WANT_HAVE`, `HAVE`, `DONT_HAVE`, `WANT_BLOCK`, `BLOCK`, `CANCEL_WANT_BLOCK`.
 - The CID associated with the message.